TerribleDev/intro-to-docker/story.md

 As the text starts flying by, you notice a python app, a ruby app, a javascript app, and 2 dotnet apps being compiled.
 You assume these people know tons about microservices.
 You browse to `localhost:8000` and are met with a graph showing coins being mined on your machine.
 They ask you to stop the app <kbd>Ctrl</kbd> + <kbd>c</kcb> or <kbd>Cmd</kbd> + <kbd>c</kcb>

 Your first task as a new employee is to find out why the company cannot mine dockercoins beyond a certain scale.
-They inform you that they have a fleet of `workers` that talk to a python service called `gen`, which serves up the current transaction.
+They inform you that they have a fleet of `workers` that talk to a python service called `gen`, which serves up the current blockchain transaction.
 There is a `hashr` app that hashes the transaction, and a `store` for databasing.
 All of these individual services are being used by seperate `workers`.

 First you start the system in detached mode `docker-compose up -d`, and you pull up `localhost:8000` in your browser.
 You start scaling up the `workers` by running `docker-compose scale worker=5`.
 Everything seems normal, you see a standard uptick in coin mining.
 You then go for crazy mode and scale up the workers more `docker-compose scale worker=20` You definitely notice an increase in coin mining, but diminishing returns overall.

 You start looking into `gen`, as you assume all python is terrible.
 On line 21 you notice a clear performance mistake.
 Someone has accidentally added a sleep to python!
 You delete the line (please delete line 21).
 You rebuild the docker image and boot it `docker-compose up -d --build gen`

 You now being to mine coins much more efficiently!
-You are highly impressed by their use of `docker-compose` a tool that can fit many docker containers together.
+You are highly impressed by their use of `docker-compose` a tool that can fit many docker containers together (more details to come).
+You run `docker-compose down` to stop all of the docker containers

 ## Day 02 - The Phoenix project